Our 12 Queensland regions are the best that Australia has to offer.

 The Great Barrier Reef is one of Queensland’s most celebrated attractions.
 Island resorts are an important part of tourism and help attract new and return visitors to the reef.
 Our $25 million Great Barrier Reef Island Resorts Rejuvenation Program, with resort re-openings and operational improvements, has made a significant impact to the region.

-Hamilton Island will see new facilities for day trippers, including a marina terminal, better walking trails and new water, sewerage and waste facilities.
+Hamilton Island now has new facilities for day trippers, including a marina terminal, better walking trails and a new lookout viewing platform as well as upgraded water, sewerage and waste facilities.
 Hook Island has a resort that has been dormant since 2013.
-Funding will be used to clean up the site, remove damaged buildings and install a range of day trip facilities.
-A number of other island resorts in the region will also have improvements which will create a range of jobs.
+Funding has been used to clean up the site, remove damaged buildings and remove the decommissioned underwater observatory.
+The site is now ready for the installation of a range of day trip facilities.
+A number of other island resorts in the region have also had improvements which helped support a range of construction and ongoing jobs.

 The fund is a great example of how we are putting money back into the region and creating sustainable eco-tourism opportunities that will attract visitors in their thousands.
 Tourism is crucial to Queensland’s economic growth and we will continue to support the Mackay-Whitsunday region to attract visitors and boost the local and state economy.